2014- 2015 Faculty and Staff

-Kathia Corrales, Volunteer & Intern Coordinator: Kathia is from Monteverde – she is Costa Rican through and through.
+Kathia Corrales, Volunteer & Intern Coordinator (Currently On-Leave): Kathia is from Monteverde – she is Costa Rican through and through.
 She comes to CFS with 19 years of experience working in hotels throughout the Monteverde zone, directly in client relations, sales and merchandising.
 For two years, she worked as a guide throughout all of Costa Rica and last year worked at Selvatura.
 She is the mother of 3 children, one is a current student at CFS, and two have graduated from CFS.
 Kathia loves the school and its philosophy.
 Her goal is to make stronger links between the Santa Elena/Monteverde community and the school.
 In this way, she hopes to work for national recognition of the school and its model.
 She loves animals and loves to ride her horses!

-Molly Egger, Middle School Math and Science Teacher: Molly first heard about CFS through her brother, who attended school in Sewanee.
-She came to the school as a volunteer in 2005 as part of an Independent Learning Experience scholarship from St. Louis University.
-The experience inspired Molly to pursue international teaching.
-For the past three years she taught English and Social Studies in Guangzhou, China and is overjoyed to have the opportunity to return to Monteverde to continue her teaching career.
+Molly Egger, Middle School & High School Academic Manager: Molly first came to the Cloud Forest School in 2005 as a volunteer and fell in love with the school and community.
+After teaching in China for three years, she returned to work at the CFS in 2012 as the high school English teacher.
+The following year, Molly taught middle school math and science.
+Currently, Molly is thrilled to be the academic manager for middle and high school.
 She holds a Bachelor of Arts in Education form Middle Tennessee State University.
-In her free time, Molly enjoys reading, sports, playing card and board games, and cooking.
+In her free time, Molly enjoys reading, sports, playing cards and board games, and cooking.
 She is thrilled about the staff, students, and community that she will be working with here at the CFS!